Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 This is not to say you can’t get decent smoky flavor out of your Traeger 575 Pro — you just have to plan ahead and smoke at the grill’s lowest 165-degree setting before you (likely) raise the temp to complete your cook.

-I wanted something fairly simple, fairly easy, and very effective.
-What the Traeger does is combine the benefits of a traditional grill with the benefits of a smoker.
+What the Traeger does is combine the benefits of a traditional grill with the benefits of a smoker — and it makes it all very easy to use.

-What you really get with a Traeger is a smoky oven, and that, it turns out, is awesome — I just didn’t know it 11 months ago.
+What you really get with a Traeger is a smoky oven, and that, it turns out, is awesome — I just didn’t know it three years ago.

 ‘Smoky Oven’ Cooking